 Understanding all this data and using it to make strategic decisions is an important part of a digital marketer’s job, and it sets them apart from their traditional counterparts.

 There are many tools available to measure the success of digital marketing campaigns, and many marketers will use some combination of these tools depending on their needs and their audience.
-Keep continuing your reading on the article what is digital marketing?

 One of the most commonly used tools for marketing analytics is Google Analytics, which can be customized in almost endless ways to measure how your site is performing, what keywords drive users to your site, etc. how users are navigating through your website and more.